medusajs/medusa/docs/content/plugins/search/algolia.md

 :::note

-This feature is only available if you have Redis installed and configured with your Medusa backend as mentioned in the [Prerequisites section](#prerequisites).
-Otherwise, you must re-run the Medusa backend to see the change in the Algolia indices.
+This feature is only available if you have an event module installed in your Medusa backend, as explained in the Prerequisites section.

 :::